mcaceresb/stata-gtools/docs/usage/gquantiles.md

 <br><br>

 - `binfreq` (Not with by.) or `binfreq(newvar)` Stores the frequency counts of the source variable within the bins defined by the quantiles or the cuoffs.
+When weights are specified, this stores the sum of the weights within that category.
 If `newvar` is passed then the frequency counts are stored in `newvar`; otherwise they are stored in the matrix `r(quantiles_bincount)` or `r(cutoffs_bincount)`.

 <br><br>

 __*Switches*__